Psychotherapy

 Overview

-What is psychotherapy?
+What is Psychotherapy?

 Psychotherapy is a common and effective treatment that usually involves talk therapy based on psychological principles.
-Patients benefit from psychotherapy to improve quality of life and reduce symptoms by changing thoughts, patterns, behaviors, and relationships.
+Patients benefit from Psychotherapy to improve quality of life and reduce symptoms by changing thoughts, patterns, behaviors, and relationships.

 Who do I talk to?